Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Analysis of Practical Covert Communications

 \subsection{Hypothesis Testing and Covertness}

-Willie observes sequence $\vec{w}\in\mathbb{C}^n$ and has to decide if Alice is transmitting.
-Unlike Bob, he does not have access to $\vec{t}$ and $\vec{s}$, but he knows the exact transmission start time, and pulse boundaries.
-Additionally, we assume that he knows the channel conditions, and other details of transceiver design (including $\vec{c}$ and $\alpha$).
-He performs a binary hypothesis test between hypotheses $H_0$ (no transmission) and $H_1$ (transmission).
-Let distributions $P_0^{n}$ and $P_1^{n}$ and associated density functions $p_0^n(\vec{w})$ and $p_1^n(\vec{w})$ describe the statistics of Willie's output $\vec{w}$ when Alice is silent ($H_0$) and transmitting ($H_1$).
-Assuming non-informative priors\footnote{Accounting for arbitrary priors is discussed in \cite{sobers17jammer}.} $\Pr(H_0)=\Pr(H_1)=\frac{1}{2}$, Willie's probability of error for an optimal detection scheme is \cite[Th.~13.1.1]{lehmann05stathyp}:
+Willie observes the sequence $\vec{w}\in\mathbb{C}^n$ and must decide whether Alice is transmitting.
+Unlike Bob, he does not have access to $\vec{t}$ and $\vec{s}$, but he knows the exact transmission start time and pulse boundaries.
+That is, Willie can access Alice and Bob's shared time, which we model in the experiment by using a common clock for all parties.
+Additionally, we assume that he knows the state of his channel from Alice, and other details of Alice and Bob's transceiver design (including $\vec{c}_p$, $\vec{c}_q$, and $\alpha_n$).
+The stringency of these assumptions ensures that the system is secure against the most capable adversary.
+We defer studying the impact of relaxing these to future work.